 Lack of control and low cost-efficiency makes advertisers prefer a DSP over an ad network.
 Ad networks have a number of significant shortcomings such as masked site reporting and fixed CPM.
 They were a huge step forward in times we didn’t have advanced automation software, but since programmatic has evolved, advertisers don’t need to deal with ad networks directly anymore.

 DSPs ensure you with an unlimited inventory supply from multiple sources and precise targeting options to create custom audience segments.
-The advertiser gets access to a plethora of publishers all over the globe and only has to manage advertising campaigns, while the media buying process is implemented via real-time bidding.
+The advertiser gets access to a plethora of publishers all over the globe and only has to manage advertising campaigns, while the media buying and planning process is implemented via real-time bidding.

 To start buying inventory programmatically, you need to sign up to a Demand-Side platform or to build your own.
 Smarty Ads offers both options: a sophisticated DSP for granular campaign optimization and a customizable white label DSP technology for expanding your brand’s services.